 The emerging and unconventional technologies such as Internet of Things, cognitive computing, and robotic process automation are set to transform our world.
 Based on artificial intelligence and machine learning, the Robotic process automation is proving to be a game changer in the industry by bringing in unique operational efficiencies.
 The financial industry which is known to employ plenty of people is at a critical juncture presently.
 Banking, capital markets, insurance and all such financial service institutions are now adopting robots for significant security, data quality, audibility and resilience in their operations.

-The Bank of Tokyo- MUFG deployed Nao, a 5.4 kg and 58 cm tall robot who is equipped with a camera, microphone, 19 different languages, remote control and visual recognition capabilities so that it can interact, communicate and solve the queries of the customers in the branches.
-Jobs like verification of customer details, passbook updating, cash deposit, salary uploads are being done by robots now, replacing humans.
-As per the CB Insights, the investment into robotics has risen up by 115% from 2011 to 2015, marking that robots have indeed become smarter and faster.
+The Bank of Tokyo- MUFG deployed Nao, a 5.4 kg and 58 cm tall robot that is equipped with a camera, microphone, 19 different languages, remote control and visual recognition capabilities so that it can interact, communicate and solve queries of the customers in the branches.
+Jobs like verification of customer details, passbook updating, cash deposits, and salary uploads are being done by robots now, replacing humans.
+As per CB Insights, investment in robotics has risen up by 115% from 2011 to 2015, marking that robots have indeed become smarter and faster.

-In the end, I remember, Kevin Kroen, partner, financial services advisory said that “ Digital labor is giving financial institutions a once-in-a-generation opportunity to push a next generation discipline around business process efficiency.”
+In the end, I remember, Kevin Kroen, partner, in financial services advisory said that “ Digital labour is giving financial institutions a once-in-a-generation opportunity to push a next-generation discipline around business process efficiency.”
 And the financial sector should really consider this change now.